-Given the limited scope of the proposed development and its compatibility with the relevant provisions of Council's DCP and LEP the proposed development is considered be reasonably in accordance with the type of residential development expected within the Denman Residential Area.
+Given the limited scope of the proposed development and its compatibility with the relevant provisions of Council's DCP and LEP, the proposed development is considered be reasonably in accordance with the type of residential development expected on rural zoned land.

 Accordingly the proposed development is considered unlikely to have any significant adverse environmental impacts.